snac-cooperative/snac/INSTALL_TEST.md

         public static $INTERNAL_SERVERURL = "http://localhost/~userid/snac/internal/";

+5. Install PHP Composer and dependencies
+    * Download and install Composer according to the instructions at http://getcomposer.org
+    * Install global dependencies by running `php composer.phar global require "fxp/composer-asset-plugin:~1.1"`
+    * Install snac dependences by running `php composer.phar install`
-5. That's it!
+6. That's it!
 If configured correctly, you can access your local snac server, where `webserver.com` is the URL of your server, at:
     * Backend server at `http://webserver.com/~userid/snac/internal`
     * Web server at `http://webserver.com/~userid/snac/www`
     * REST server at `http://webserver.com/~userid/snac/rest`